A brief meditation on: length in writing, which is to say word count.

 confuse length with depth.

 I heard Bill say this when he was leaving The Economist and giving farewell interviews, in which he was explaining what was special about The Economist.
-Brevity, for one.
-You know: Not driveling on and on.
+Brevity, for one thing.

 Of course I know where that reaching for length on the part of writers comes from.
 All my students (when I taught at a Journalism School) always wanted to write long pieces.
 There is more kudos in it.
 You don’t get awards for 300-word pieces.